 We’re women.
 We’re glorious and clever and capable and full of brilliance.
 But we’re not bloody circus performers.”

-I am someone who is down to earth, not easily stressed out, thankfully has never had a panic attack, doesn’t suffer from depression and is generally very happy and satisfied with life.
+I am someone who is down to earth, not easily stressed out and thankfully has never had a panic attack.
+I don’t suffer from depression and I am generally very happy and satisfied with life.
 I love life.
-The fact that these Facebook groups and Blogging gurus made me start to feel stressed and anxious made me realise that I needed to take stock and calm the heck down.
+I realised that these Facebook groups and Blogging gurus made me start to feel stressed and anxious.
+I needed to take stock and calm the heck down.
 What are these messages doing to my sanity?

-More importantly, what are they doing to people who do suffer from anxiety?
-Or all those hard working women – and men – who are trying to build their business but feel so disheartened by those seemingly successful online competitors?
-What about all those teenage and twenty-something bloggers fresh out of college, still figuring out life, hoping they can make a 6-figure salary out of blogging or showing the latest fashion on an Instagram feed?
+More importantly, what are they doing to people who do suffer from social media anxiety?
+Or all those hard workers who are trying to build their business but feel so disheartened by those seemingly successful online competitors?
+Those teenage and twenty-something bloggers fresh out of college are still figuring out life.
+Making them think that they all can make a 6-figure salary out of blogging or showing the latest fashion on an Instagram feed is unfair.
 Seriously.
-The pressure!
 Building a business takes time.
 There is no such thing as a quick buck.

-Just do what you love doing, blog yourself silly, take those gorgeous photos – but take your time and ENJOY the ride.
-Be true to yourself.
-Be proud of yourself.
+Just do what you love doing, blog yourself silly, take those gorgeous photos.
+Take your time and ENJOY the ride.
+Be true to yourself and proud of yourself.
 Try and be original, have fun.
 And more important than anything else: don’t take it all so seriously!
 It’s a blog.

 Also, don’t give up that day job yet, no matter how boring.
 While you are writing, learning, blogging and building that fabulous Instagram feed…it is nice to have a pay check at the end of the month.
-To pay the bills.
-To feed the kids.
+To pay the bills and feed the kids.
 To feel OK.

 “I’d like us to all embrace the idea that we are NOT failing at business if we take a moment, build a bridge between employment and small business ownership, and run a “side hustle” for a while.

 Although the fierce female Facebook forums would have you believe otherwise. *